Baryon acoustic oscillations with the cross-correlation of spectroscopic and photometric samples: BAO feature in the projected correlation function

-In Fig.~\ref{fig:nz}, we show an example of the photometric galaxy distributions with different photo-$z$ uncertainties, when the photometric galaxies are divided in a redshift bins, which is chosen to match with the spectroscopic sample.
-In this example, we divide the whole sample into three subsamples as $z_p \in [0.6,1.0]$, $[1.0,1.8]$, $[1.8,3.2]$.
+In Fig.~\ref{fig:nz}, we show an example of a photometric galaxy distribution, with different photo-$z$ uncertainties, when the photometric galaxies are divided in redshift bins, which are chosen to match with the spectroscopic sample.
+In this example, we divide the whole sample into three subsamples as $z_{\rm p} \in [0.6,1.0]$, $[1.0,1.8]$ and $[1.8,3.2]$.
 The photo-$z$ errors cause a leakage of the photometric galaxies from the spectroscopic redshift bin.